ilkkamtk/monikanavajulkaiseminen/week2/02-http-forms.md

   - Remember me (checkbox)
   - Submit button
 - When the form is submitted, check if the "Remember me" checkbox is checked.
 If it is, create a cookie that stores the username.
 If it is not, delete the cookie.
 - When the page is loaded, check if the cookie is set.
-If it is, fill in the username field with the value from the cookie.
+If it is, add the username from the cookie to input field's value.
+Also set the checkbox to checked.
 - Use the same file for the form and the script.

 ---